-Evelyn Lozada Rejoins ‘Basketball Wives’ — This Is Why She Has Beef With Jackie Christie
+Evelyn Lozada Rejoins ‘Basketball Wives’: This Is Why She Has Beef With Jackie Christie

 Jackie Christie never commented on social media after other celebrities took it upon themselves to help out her daughter when she wouldn’t do it herself.
 Plenty of others did, though, blasting Jackie for being so cold-hearted and commenting that Evelyn Lozada stepped up and helped out because she is a real mother and that Jackie should do better.

 With Evelyn Lozada joining the Basketball Wives cast just months after the TaKari GoFundMe drama means that she is ready to confront Jackie Christie over the whole ordeal.
-This should get really interesting because in the past, women on the VH1 reality show have been careful not to cross Jackie.
+This should get really interesting because, in the past, the women on the VH1 reality show have been careful not to cross Jackie.
 Possibly because of her ties to executive producer Shaunie O’Neal.
-Other cast members may also have shied away from confrontations with Jackie because it’s no secret that she’s not right in the head.
-Those who watch Basketball Wives LA or who have followed her husband Doug Christie’s career know that Jackie has a very loose relationship with logic and even in this new feud with Evelyn, she feels like she is right.
+Other cast members may also have shied away from confrontations with Jackie because it has been alleged that she’s not right in the head.
+Those who watch Basketball Wives LA or who have followed her husband Doug Christie’s career know that Jackie has a very loose relationship with logic, and even in this new feud with Evelyn, she feels like she is right.

 It’s about to get real explosive on Basketball Wives as Evelyn Lozada faces off against Jackie Christie.
-Season 6 should be spectacular as many are calling the new season an all-star season and it very well might be with Shaunie O’Neal, Tami Roman, Jackie Christie and now Evelyn Lozada all coming together for filming.
+Season 6 should be spectacular as many are calling the new season an all-star season, and it very well might be with Shaunie O’Neal, Tami Roman, Jackie Christie, and now, Evelyn Lozada, all coming together for filming.

 Season 6 of Basketball Wives premieres on VH1 on April 17th at 9/8c.